djgroen/FabFlee/doc/Tutorial.md

 For installation instructions, see http://www.github.com/djgroen/FabSim3/INSTALL

-Once you have installed FabSim3, you can install FabFlee by typing `fab localhost install_plugin:FabFlee`.
+Once you have installed FabSim3, you can install FabFlee by typing:

+`fab localhost install_plugin:FabFlee`.

 ## Configuration